 Broadly speaking, the architecture of LoadRunner is complex, yet easy to understand.

 VUGen or Virtual User Generator is an IDE (Integrated Development Environment) or a rich coding editor.
-VUGen is used to replicate System Under Load (SUL) behaviour.
+VUGen is used to replicate System Under Load (SUL) behavior.
 VUGen provides a "recording" feature which records communication to and from client and Server in form of a coded script - also called VUser script.

 So considering the above example, VUGen can record to simulate following business processes: